 The risk of product liability claims, product recalls and associated adverse publicity is inherent in the manufacturing, marketing and sale of all vehicles, including electric vehicles.
 Although we have liability insurance policies in place, that insurance may be inadequate to cover all potential product claims.
 Any product recall or lawsuit seeking significant monetary damages either in excess of our coverage, or outside of our coverage, may have a material adverse effect on our business and financial condition.
 We may not be able to secure additional liability insurance coverage on acceptable terms or at reasonable costs when needed or at all.
-A successful product liability claim against us could require us to pay a substantial monetary award.
-Moreover, a product recall could generate substantial negative publicity about our products and business and inhibit or prevent commercialization of other future product candidates.
+A successful product recall could generate substantial negative publicity about our products and business and inhibit or prevent commercialization of other future product candidates.
 If we complete the outsourcing of our manufacturing of the Endurance to Foxconn, this will limit our control over the production of our vehicles and our ability to mitigate the risk of product issues that may arise in the manufacturing process.
 We cannot provide assurance that such claims and/or recalls will not be made in the future.